 - need little maintenance

-- To create a wick system, find containers that can fit inside each other as shown in the diagram (although you can create a single example to observe, multiple containers would be preferable).
+2. To create a wick system, find containers that can fit inside each other (although you can create a single example to observe, multiple containers would be preferable).

 Ask students the following questions: